Sitecore/docker-images/experimental/nosif/README.md

 ## Todo's

 1. Also copy+rename "sqldev" images from `xm1` to `xm` for consistency.
+1. Sql database don't need a prefix, should be removed?
+Solr is already using default core names without prefix.
 1. Solr version downloads added to "sitecore-assets" images.
 1. ...